roulzhq/Codebook/README.md

 Codebook wants to solve those issues by making it easy to use.
 You know, like it's 2020

 ## Project Structure
 This repo contains only the UI/Frontend of the codebook project.
-The backend will be developed in another Repo.
+The go/wasm code can be found [HERE](https://github.com/roulzhq/Codebook-runtime-wasm).
 I chose angular because it's easy and go because there is this package [otto](https://github.com/robertkrimen/otto) wich seems to be ideal for the code-execution thing.
 It's also lightweight, fast and can handle a lot websocket connections, and it's awesome!